geospace-code/matlab-rinex-reader/README.md

-# rinex-reader
+# Matlab RINEX reader

 [Georinex](https://github.com/geospace-code/georinex) is a Python RINEX OBS and NAV reader.

-Work in progress, fixing old Kai Borre Matlab code to run in Octave and hence be callable by Python to work with RINEX data
+Kai Borre Matlab code for RINEX data.

-Working on updating the code to run in modern Matlab and Octave for use with oct2py in calling from Python.

-## Usage
 Currently the functions run in Octave and Matlab, reading the default included files:

 * easy3.m